The Village Beat

+History

 The Village Beat, headquartered in Delray Beach, FL, in Palm Beach County, was established in the 1990s originally as a monthly newspaper.
 Theis a non-profit publication where articles are written by volunteers from the local community.
 The editorial content covers a range of subjects that include local black history, medical issues affecting the black community, financial health, education and always highlighting the local achievements of African Americans in Palm Beach County, Florida.
 The Village Beat has also had the mission of enhancing the minds of the African-American community by also including editorial topics that were not necessarily "Black" in subject but it is information pertinent for which the African-American community needs to become aware particularly in the areas of financial health, and arts and culture.

 When the publication was initiated, the design and printing was done by the former Boca Raton News.

 Presently, The Village Beat will be re-launching as a magazine.